ZehraKoksal/SNPtotree/README.md

 ### 1) About SNPtotree
 SNPtotree determines the hierarchical order of biallelic haploid variants - variants on haploid markers, which do not undergo recombination.
 Even for sequencing data with high percentage of missing information, SNPtotree reliably generates a phylogenetic tree without error-prone manual sorting.
 This is unique to SNPtotree, when compared with alternative methods, like maximum likelihood (ML) based approaches.

 SNPtotree allows the creation of phylogenetic trees of variants based on genetically similar and dissimilar sequences with low or high amount of missing data.
 The algorithm conducts comparisons between the allelic states (ancestral "A" or derived "D") of all variant pairs to infer their relationships and generate a phylogenetic tree.
 The tree is more accurate and complete, the more accurate and complete the input sequencing data.
-Variants that predict contradictory pairwise relationships or ambiguous positions in the tree are ignored
+Variants that predict contradictory pairwise relationships or ambiguous positions in the tree are ignored.

 ### 2) Installation
 Operating system: linux